danlentz/cl-ctrie/readme.md

 algortithm, written in a manner more closely representative of ideomatic, common-lisp coding style.
 For example, rather than expose a general purpose GCAS and RDCSS api, these protocols are incorporated into ctrie-specific abstractions.
+For __GCAS__ the exposed api
-For __GCAS:__ `INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` and for __RDCSS:__ `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` These liberties I have taken have the benefit of providing an interface that is much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
+includes: `INODE-READ` `INODE-MUTATE` and `INODE-COMMIT` and for __RDCSS:__ `ROOT-NODE-ACCESS` `ROOT-NODE-REPLACE` and `ROOT-NODE-COMMIT.` The liberties I have taken have the intended benefit of providing an interface that is much easier to digest, understand, remember, and work with (at least for me) than direct exposure in imperative style of the intricate mechanations that underlie the ctrie algorithm.
 On the other hand, the further one strays from a direct translation of the original (verified) ctrie implementation, the greater the likelihood of introducing bugs into an